THE HISTORY OF THE ANNANDALE HOSE COMPANY

-On September 6, 1901, the first set of bylaws for The Company were adopted and published.
-Then in February of 1902, the bylaws were amended to specify that the chief must conduct a drill at least once a month during April, May, June, July, August, September and October.
+On September 6, 1901, the first set of bylaws for The Company was adopted and published.
+Then in February of 1902, the bylaws were amended to specify that the chief must conduct a drill at least once a month during April, May, June, July, August, September, and October.

 In 1912, The Company began the process to purchase a lot and build a new firehouse.
 The lot chosen was owned by W.A.
 Larue/John P. Smith and was located behind what is now the old firehouse building on West and Roosevelt.
 The Company voted on August 5, 1912, to purchase the lot for $360.00.
 On August 13, 1912, The Company voted to have N.J.
 Wiggins build the new firehouse.
 Mr. William Savin donated the money to have the new firehouse built.

-Between November, 1918 and January, 1919, one of the most unusual incidents in Company history occurred when The Company brought charges against George Von Billand for driving an automobile over hose during a drill.
-Mr. Von Billand was later excused from the charge for lack of evidence, but was required to pay court costs.
+Between November 1918 and January 1919, one of the most unusual incidents in Company history occurred when The Company brought charges against George Von Billand for driving an automobile over a hose during a drill.
+Mr. Von Billand was later excused from the charge for lack of evidence but was required to pay court costs.

-During World War II, the firehouse was used by the local chapter of The Red Cross and the local rationing board.
-The Fire Company participated in numerous air raid drills during the war, but never had to put to use what they learned in an actual air raid.
-Remembering their brother firemen, in the years of November 1942, 1943 and 1944, the Company sent checks of $2.50 to those members on active duty in the military as Christmas gifts.
+During World War Il, the firehouse was used by the local chapter of The Red Cross and the local rationing board.
+The Fire Company participated in numerous air raid drills during the war but never had to put to use what they learned in an actual air raid.
+Remembering their brother firemen, in the years November 1942, 1943, and 1944, the Company sent checks of $2.50 to those members on active duty in the military as Christmas gifts.